Financial Aid Terms

 Student Aid Report (SAR)

 An output document of the information reported on the FAFSA, sent to the student by the US Department of Education.
-Reflects calculation of a family's expected contribution to education.
+Reflects calculation of the Student Aid Index.

 Subsidized